Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 ### Relational databases

 Before we discuss how to build this database, it is helpful to have a basic understanding of the benefits of relational databases, first introduced in our [Data Structure](#database) chapter.
+Using a relational database to track participant information, compared to disparate, non-connected spreadsheets, has many benefits including reducing data entry errors and improving efficiency.
 A relational database organizes information into tables, made up of records (rows) and fields (columns), and tables are related through keys[@maryqiu1987_database_2022;@david_t_bourgeois_information_2014].
-Using a normalized relational database[@nguyen_relational_2017] to track participant information, compared to disparate, non-connected spreadsheets, has many benefits.

-1. Reduces redundancy and improves efficiency
-2. Increases performance
-3. Decreases required storage
-4. Reduces data entry errors
+In a relational database you

+1. Group attribute types of an entity (students, teachers, schools) and purpose
+2. Create tables for those entities
+3. Choose one or more fields to uniquely identify rows in those tables as primary keys
+4. Create relationships between tables through both primary and foreign keys

+We can also further refine our database through normalization, structuring our database according to normal form rules[@nguyen_relational_2017; @nobles_normalization_2020; @bourgeois_chapter_2014] to reduce redundancy and improve data integrity.
+Going in to more detail about normalization is outside of the scope of this book and building a database that follows all the normal form rules requires specific expertise, which most teams may not have.
+So with that said, it is perfectly acceptable to build a database that is not perfectly optimized but that works well for your team!
+The most important thing to consider when building a relational database is to not duplicate information across tables.
+Any one field should only need to be updated in one location, never more than one.

 Let's compare a very simple example of building a tracking database using a relational model and a non-relational model.